rlugojr/linkurious-enterprise-manual/Administration/Index_settings.md

 Do the same for relationship properties.

 <div class="alert alert-warning">
-  Reindex data to apply changes from search results.
+  Reindex data to apply changes on search results.
 </div>